 This session is specifically designed for students commencing the Bachelor of Science with advanced standing (credit) from previous study.
 We will explain the choices you have and some useful strategies for course planning with credit.
-This session will be held at 1:30pm in the Singapore Theatre, Melbourne School of Design.
+This session will be held at 2:00pm in the Laby Theatre, Physics South building.

 What to bring